awbranch/commons-variable-impact/README.md

 ## TODOs

-show / hide details - would display all the text in each data block.
+Add dockerfile so that Charles can publish
+Change origin back to MFJ and push

+Add confidence column
+Add Measure Count and Filter Count columns for each variable (e.g. number of measures the variable is used in)

+Group main section into 3 columns: Monthly Data | Explorer View | Annual Measures & Filters

+Allow each measure block to be expanded individually as well as entire section

+Display dependent variables separate from primary variables in each measure block

+Handle @ variables like  @TotDrgHybridCrts in - 118	Performance, Companion: 18	Drug Courts

+Live updating:
+ - Get it to read the google sheet directly or
+ - A move variable status to Clubhouse and have it read from there
+ - When clubhouse integration is in place, have each variable link to their corresponding clubhouse ticket.

 filterSubclasses may have variables that depend on other variables.
-Handle @ variables like  @TotDrgHybridCrts in - 118	Performance, Companion: 18	Drug Courts
-Add explore view measures section (by measure group)

-Add more columns to the checkboxes: Status, Missing, Priority Allow sorting of each column

-Initialize checkboxes with those already done variables as a starting place Within each group
-   Add the measure id: name
-   Add list all variables mark missing bold or with background dark?
-Publish it to gihub pages
-Get it to read the googlesheet directly alternatily local excel sheet

-Checkboxes add
-   Sort/Group: Alpha, Priority (from Variable Progress)